Core computational rules: deductible debits: relief for capitalised expenditure on an intangible asset: tax cost

 - first to identify the ‘accounting cost’ of the asset,

-- then to make any necessary adjustments to that figure to arrive at its ‘tax cost’.
+- then consider if ther are any necessary adjustments to that figure to arrive at its ‘tax cost’.

-The first step is to identify the capitalised expenditure on the asset shown in the accounts (drawn up in accordance with GAAP).
-Subject to the point about fungible assets below, the ‘asset’ for the purposes of Part 8 will be the asset as recognised for accounting purposes.
+The first stage is to identify the capitalised expenditure on the asset shown in the accounts (drawn up in accordance with GAAP).
+Subject to the point about fungible assets below, the ‘asset’ for the purposes of Part 8 will normally be the asset recognised for accounting purposes.

 There are two points to note here.